 Montana Department of Commerce

-Montana Department of Commerce is a Public Housing Agency in Helena, Montana that participates in the Section 8 Housing Choice Voucher (HCV) program.
-As of February 20th, 2020, Montana Department of Commerce has 1 waiting lists that are open now or opening soon.
+Montana Department of Commerce is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV) program.
+As of October 1st, 2020, Montana Department of Commerce has 1 waiting lists that are open now or opening soon.

 The Montana Department of Commerce Housing Choice Voucher Waiting List is open indefinitely.